Ahzed11/HotCI/README.md

 It leverages GitHub Actions to automate tasks such as running unit tests, testing hot code upgrades, and building releases.

-The main goal of this template is to increase the developers' confidence when writing code that leverages the hot code upgrade mechanism available in Erlang/OTP.

 ### Hot code upgrade

 Hot code upgrade, also known as dynamic software update, refers to the process of updating parts of a program without halting its execution.
 It enables running programs to be patched on-the-fly to add features or fix bugs.
 This capability is particularly crucial for applications that must consistently deliver reliable results.
 Examples of systems requiring dynamic software include: